 Recipients must report changes in circumstances according to section 256P.07 that affect eligibility or housing support payment amounts, other than changes in earned income, within ten days of the change.
 Recipients with countable earned income must complete a household report form at least once every six months.
 If the report form is not received before the end of the month in which it is due, the county agency must terminate eligibility for housing support payments.
 The termination shall be effective on the first day of the month following the month in which the report was due.
 If a complete report is received within the month eligibility was terminated, the individual is considered to have continued an application for housing support payment effective the first day of the month the eligibility was terminated.

 The agency in the county in which a residence is located shall determine the amount of the housing support rate to be paid on behalf of an individual in the residence regardless of the individual's agency of financial responsibility.

 (a) The amount of a room and board payment to be made on behalf of an eligible individual is determined by subtracting the individual's countable income under section 256I.04, subdivision 1, for a whole calendar month from the room and board rate for that same month.
 The housing support payment is determined by multiplying the housing support rate times the period of time the individual was a resident or temporarily absent under section 256I.05, subdivision 2a.

 (b) For an individual with earned income under paragraph (a), prospective budgeting must be used to determine the amount of the individual's payment for the following six-month period.
 An increase in income shall not affect an individual's eligibility or payment amount until the month following the reporting month.
 A decrease in income shall be effective the first day of the month after the month in which the decrease is reported.

-(c) For an individual who receives licensed residential crisis stabilization services under section 256B.0624, subdivision 7, the amount of housing support payment is determined by multiplying the housing support rate times the period of time the individual was a resident.
+(c) For an individual who receives housing support payments under section 256I.04, subdivision 1, paragraph (c), the amount of the housing support payment is determined by multiplying the housing support rate times the period of time the individual was a resident.